Alive... OR ARE THEY

 - Tumblr ( ) is a highly popular blogging platform which was bought by Yahoo! in May, 2013.

 - TVTropes ( ) is a popular wiki dedicated to finding recurring patterns in fiction, and discussing fiction in general.
 No word on whether there are backups.
 The administrators have a tendency to delete things indiscriminately, usually to save on disk space: article edit histories are frequently purged, and old forum threads have been known to get deleted mercilessly.
-A backup is now available.
+A backup and an alternate website with imported content from July 2012 are available.

 - WebCite ( ) itself seems to be having trouble with funding, and is facing "possible discontinuation."
 As this site serves as a stable reference for fleeting Web references, it would be pretty disastrous if it went away.